Learning & Education

 Schedule

-9am | Calm Morning: The Bride of Frankenstein’s Sound Lab
+9am | Calm Morning: Bride of Frankenstein Sound Lab

-11am Accessible Screening | Family Matinee
+11am | Accessible Screening | Family Matinee | 90th Anniversary of Bride of Frankenstein (1935)

 Location: David Geffen Theater

-Separate ticketed event
+Separately ticketed event

-11am–1:30pm | Special Effects Makeup and Hair Demonstration
+11am–1:30pm | Special-Effects Makeup and Hair Demonstration

 Location: Sidney Poitier Grand Lobby | L1